Rebecca Johnson

 Chief Officer Appointments Sub-Committee - Friday, 27 March 2026 - 9.30 a.m.

-The Chief Officer Appointments Sub-Committee of Newham Council was scheduled to consider the appointment of a new Director of Community Safety and Integrated Enforcement.
-The meeting's agenda focused on the interview process and the recommendation for this key senior role.
+The Chief Officer Appointments Sub-Committee of Newham Council met on Friday 27 March 2026 to consider the appointment of a new Director of Community Safety and Integrated Enforcement.
+The meeting's agenda focused on the interview process for this key role, with the sub-committee scheduled to recommend a successful applicant for further consultation with Cabinet members.

 Officer Non-Key Decision - Wednesday 21st January 2026